Evening Routine: 8 Things Every Person Should Do After 8 PM

 Here are a few tips on how to get more time with your loved ones even as (very busy) working professionals:

 - Plan ahead.
-Coordinate schedules and free up the evening/weekend if you need to.
+Coordinate schedules to free up and change your evening routine.

 - Unplug from technology.
 Just keep your phone out of reach when you are hanging out with someone.